mohdakrory/Machine-Learning-Practice/README.md

 - Numerical data descriptive statistics
 - Label encoding of ordinal features
 - Feature scaling using a MinMax scaler
+- Train-test split
 - Fitting different Regressors and result comparison
 - Creating a preprocessing function to make predictions on a new observation (Deployment)

 ## Customer Data Segmentation

-Dividing customers data into 5 clusters for personalized marketing purposes
+Dividing customers' data into 5 clusters for personalized marketing purposes

 This Example consists of: